-I had the opportunity to sit down with the head of Research and Development for Sun Products Corp, Dr. Chuck Crawford to discuss the ingredients and differences in today's laundry detergents.
+I had the opportunity to sit down with Dr. Chuck Crawford who has years of experience in the laundry products industry in research and development to discuss the ingredients and differences in today's laundry detergents.
 His explanations will help you understand what you are reading on your detergent label and help you select the best product for your laundry.

 Basic Detergent Formulas

 Every detergent manufacturer has secret ingredients and mixtures to produce their specific brands.
 Many of these ingredients can be manufactured from plants; others are synthetic.
 It is the amount of each ingredient and how they are combined that affects the cleaning ability of the detergent.
 Here are the components in almost every laundry detergent product:

 Alkalies, a major component in most laundry detergents, are soluble salts.